rsnodgrass/hass-flo-water/README.md

 Visit the Home Assistant community if you need [help with installation and configuration of Flo](https://community.home-assistant.io/t/flo-smart-water-leak-detector/119532).

-This integration was developed to cover use cases for my home integration, which I wanted to contribute back to the community.
-Additional features beyond what has already been provided are the responsibility of the community to implement (unless trivial to add).

 ### Supported Features

 - sensors: